-We have audited the Statement of Financial Position of Morgan Stanley Capital Group (Singapore) Pte. (the "Company"), which comprise the statement of financial position of the Company as at 31 December 2023, and notes to the statement of financial position, including a summary of material accounting policies, as set out on pages 4 to 41.
+We have audited the Statement of Financial Position of Morgan Stanley Capital Group (Singapore) Pte. (the "Company"), which comprise the statement of financial position of the Company as at 31 December 2024, and notes to the statement of financial position, including a summary of material accounting policies, as set out on pages 4 to 38.

-In our opinion, the accompanying statement of financial position of the Company for the year ended 31 December 2023 are prepared, in all material respects, in accordance with the Company's material accounting policies stated in Note 3 of the statement of financial position.
+In our opinion, the accompanying statement of financial position of the Company for the year ended 31 December 2024 is prepared, in all material respects, in accordance with the Company's material accounting policies stated in Note 3 of Notes to the statement of financial position.